milgra/tutorials/pretty-and-functional-linux-destkop.md

 Can we push minimalism to the limit?
 Of course we can!
 We will install a minimal linux distro with a tiling window manager for the smallest disk/memory footprint as possible ( because that memory is needed for the dev tools! :) ) but we will also make it comfortable for everyday use ( wifi selector, audio controls, productivity apps, gaming ready, lock/idle/sleep, etc).

-It is targeted on Manjaro Linux but these programs can be installed on every major linux/unix distribution with strong community support, the only thing you have to know the distro specific package manager which is pacman on Manjaro Linux.
+It is targeted at Manjaro Linux but these programs can be installed on every major linux/unix distribution with strong community support, the only thing you have to know the distro specific package manager which is pacman on Manjaro Linux.

 ## Part I : Reaching basic functionality